KAO Green Initiatives

-At Kumon, what we care about most is each individual child, it is with this in mind that Kumon Asia & Oceania (“KAO”) has been making efforts to open Centres in new areas and in new countries so that more children could have the opportunity to study with the Kumon Method.
-And, for the same children we care, we view the preservation of the global environment an area we cannot afford to neglect.
+At Kumon, what we care about most is each individual child.
+With this in mind Kumon Asia & Oceania (KAO) sees preservation of the global environment as an area we cannot afford to neglect.

-Hence in all our business activities, KAO endeavour to reduce the usage of Electricity and Paper and thus the CO2 emissions, and encourage Paper Recycling so as to reduce the organisational impact on the natural resources.
-We have launched Environmental Management (“EM”) efforts to reduce non-essential printing, power management, recycling.
-We measure our efforts using the following indicators.
+In all activities, KAO endeavours to reduce usage of electricity and paper, and thus CO2 emissions, and encourage paper recycling to reduce our impact on the Earth’s natural resources.
+Our Environmental Management (EM) efforts aim to reduce non-essential printing, manage energy usage and increase recycling.
+We measure the success of our efforts using the following indicators.

-Paper recycling is a major area where KAO countries are putting in efforts to save the environment.
-Awareness has been raised through recycle paper collection boxes in the office to constantly remind staff to recycle paper where possible.
-Signs and posters are placed by some office building management to remind everyone to Reduce, Reuse, and Recycle.
-The result for FY was encouraging, recycled paper increased from 21.48 kg to 22.58 kg.
+Paper recycling is a major area where KAO countries contribute to saving the environment.
+Awareness in branch offices is raised through placing recycling bins in the workplace to constantly remind staff to recycle paper when possible.
+Signs and posters are placed by some office building management to remind everyone to reduce, reuse, and recycle.
+The result for 2019 was encouraging, with total recycled paper increasing substantially.

-CO2 is the primary greenhouse gas that contributes to global warming and electricity usage is one of the main sources of CO2 emission.
+CO2 is the primary greenhouse gas contributing to global warming.
+Electricity usage is one of the main sources of CO2 emission.
 Efforts are being made to decrease CO2 emissions whenever possible.
-With efforts put in by everyone, CO2 emission was down by 3.6%.
+With efforts put in by all KAO member countries, total CO2 emissions were reduced by 3.6 percent in 2019.